Chicago: Economy

 Chicago has the third-largest gross metropolitan product in the United States—about $670.5 billion according to September 2017 estimates.
 The city has also been rated as having the most balanced economy in the United States, due to its high level of diversification.
-In 2007, Chicago was named the fourth-most important business center in the world in the MasterCard Worldwide Centers of Commerce Index.
-Additionally, the Chicago metropolitan area recorded the greatest number of new or expanded corporate facilities in the United States for calendar year 2014.
 The Chicago metropolitan area has the third-largest science and engineering work force of any metropolitan area in the nation.
-In 2009 Chicago placed ninth on the UBS list of the world's richest cities.
-Chicago was the base of commercial operations for industrialists John Crerar, John Whitfield Bunn, Richard Teller Crane, Marshall Field, John Farwell, Julius Rosenwald and many other commercial visionaries who laid the foundation for Midwestern and global industry.
+Chicago was the base of commercial operations for industrialists John Crerar, John Whitfield Bunn, Richard Teller Crane, Marshall Field, John Farwell, Julius Rosenwald, and many other commercial visionaries who laid the foundation for Midwestern and global industry.

-Chicago is a major world financial center, with the second-largest central business district in the United States.
+Chicago is a major world financial center, with the second-largest central business district in the United States, following Midtown Manhattan.
 The city is the seat of the Federal Reserve Bank of Chicago, the Bank's Seventh District.
-The city has major financial and futures exchanges, including the Chicago Stock Exchange, the Chicago Board Options Exchange (CBOE), and the Chicago Mercantile Exchange (the "Merc"), which is owned, along with the Chicago Board of Trade (CBOT) by Chicago's CME Group.
-In 2017, Chicago exchanges traded 4.7 billion derivatives with a face value of over one quadrillion dollars.
+The city has major financial and futures exchanges, including the Chicago Stock Exchange, the Chicago Board Options Exchange (CBOE), and the Chicago Mercantile Exchange (the "Merc"), which is owned, along with the Chicago Board of Trade (CBOT), by Chicago's CME Group.
+In 2017, Chicago exchanges traded 4.7 billion in derivatives.
 Chase Bank has its commercial and retail banking headquarters in Chicago's Chase Tower.
-Academically, Chicago has been influential through the Chicago school of economics, which fielded some 12 Nobel Prize winners.
+Academically, Chicago has been influential through the Chicago school of economics, which fielded 12 Nobel Prize winners.

 The city and its surrounding metropolitan area contain the third-largest labor pool in the United States with about 4.63 million workers.
 Illinois is home to 66 Fortune 1000 companies, including those in Chicago.
 The city of Chicago also hosts 12 Fortune Global 500 companies and 17 Financial Times 500 companies.
-The city claims three Dow 30 companies: aerospace giant Boeing, which moved its headquarters from Seattle to the Chicago Loop in 2001, McDonald's and Walgreens Boots Alliance.
-For six consecutive years since 2013, Chicago was ranked the nation's top metropolitan area for corporate relocations.
-Three Fortune 500 companies left Chicago in 2022, leaving the city with 35, still second to New York City.
+The city claims three Dow 30 companies: aerospace giant Boeing, which moved its headquarters from Seattle to the Chicago Loop in 2001; McDonald's; and Walgreens Boots Alliance.
+For six consecutive years from 2013 through 2018, Chicago was ranked the nation's top metropolitan area for corporate relocations.
+However, three Fortune 500 companies left Chicago in 2022, leaving the city with 35, still second to New York City.